Best Wine Bars in Sonoma County

-- Sonoma Wine Shop & Club La Bodega Kitchen is a wine-and-dine club with locations in both Sonoma (housed in an 1891 building on the Sonoma Plaza) and Sebastopol.
+This wine-and-dine club includes locations open to the public in both Sonoma and Sebastopol.
 The wines are sourced from ultra-small California wineries, and the food is made from scratch using local and organic ingredients; gluten-free, vegetarian, and vegan options are available.